edlau2/Tampermonkey/ChatOverlay/README.md

 ## Torn Chat Overlay

-Adds support for Discord style markdown (formatting) and Emojis to Torn chat boxes.
+Adds support for Discord style markdown (formatting) and Emojis to Torn chat boxes (v 2.0 only).

 ### Supported markdown: